-- Students should notify their field liaison if there are issues or concerns regarding physical, or emotional safety immediately.
-Students should not attempt to solve matters of safety on their own.
-The faculty field liaison will advise the director of field education to determine how to address the matter.
-In some situations, changing field placements may be immediately warranted. - The Field Instructor and student should attempt to resolve concerns through openly discussing the issues and identifying changes that could alleviate the problems.
-A remediation plan should then be written which identifies the specific steps that must be taken to alleviate the concern and includes timelines for achievement.
-The student, Field Instructor, and Faculty Liaison must sign off on the Remediation Plan.
+- The Field Instructor and student should attempt to resolve concerns through openly discussing the issues and identifying changes which could alleviate the problems.
+A remediation plan should then be written which identifies the specific steps that must be taken to alleviate the concern and include timelines for achievement.
+The student, Field Instructor and Faculty Liaison must sign off on the Remediation Plan.
 If the expectations of a remediation plan are not met, the student may receive a failing (F) grade.
 The Faculty Liaison will send a copy of the remediation plan to the Director of Field Education. - The Faculty Field Liaison serves as a resource to assist the student and/or Field Instructor in resolving concerns.
 The Field Liaison may use a variety of methods, including joint and individual meetings, to assist in resolving the problems.
 Both parties are encouraged to contact the Faculty Field Liaison as soon as it is suspected that a concern may require attention.
 The Faculty Field Liaison may serve as a consultant and offer strategies that may alleviate minor problems before they become major concerns.
-Both parties should make every effort not to allow a problem to reach crisis levels before contacting the Faculty Field Liaison.

-- If the Field Liaison believes that the problem will best be resolved by a change of Field Instructor or agency, the Liaison will evaluate the hours, proficiencies, and service requirements completed by the student.
+Both parties should make every effort not to allow a problem to reach crisis levels before contacting the Faculty Field Liaison. - If the Field Liaison believes that the problem will best be resolved by a change of Field Instructor or agency, the Liaison will evaluate the hours, proficiencies, and service requirements completed by the student.
 In collaboration with the Director of Field Education, a decision will be made regarding the credit allowed for work completed prior to the change of Instructor or agency.
 In the event that a change of field placement occurs, the student must complete at least 70% of the required field hours for the semester in the new placement regardless of the hours completed in the previous placement or the remaining field hours whichever is greater.
 The circumstance of the change of field placement is not relevant in determining the hours to be completed, but rather the necessary time needed to provide field instruction.
 This will allow the new field placement time and opportunity for training and orientation necessary for the student to adapt to the new placement. - Once determined that there will be a change of field placement, the field instructor will complete a mini evaluation of student's progress at the time of change of field placement.
 The mini evaluation will confirm the hours completed and student report on student's current progress as: - Passing, no concerns - Passing, some concerns - Not passing, some concerns - Not passing, concerns, placement in jeopardy - Students will not be allowed to change field placements in cases where there are issues with attendance (as indicated by hours completed), performance and professionalism.
-In such cases, students would be considered as not passing and a grade of "F" assigned. - Students complete an evaluation of their experience of the placement when the placement is terminated pre-maturely as well to ensure that their concerns are noted. - In cases where the problem appears to be questionable educational or professional practices on the part of the Field Instructor or agency, the Director of Field Education will evaluate whether the agency or instructor will continue to be utilized as an educational resource for the MSW Program.
-The Director of Field Education may refer the matter to the Faculty Field Liaison Committee for review and may decide not to utilize the services of the agency or Field Instructor during the deliberations.
+In such cases, students would be considered as not passing and a grade of "F" assigned. - In cases where the problem appears to be questionable educational or professional practices on the part of the Field Instructor or agency, the Director of Field Education will evaluate whether the agency or instructor will continue to be utilized as an educational resource for the MSW Program.
+The Director of Field Education may refer the matter to the Faculty Field Liaison Committee for review and may make a decision to not utilize the services of the agency or Field Instructor during the deliberations.